MoreLand, a curatorial project by Sarah Turner and Iris Eichenberger

 Moreland takes its inspiration from one of our favorite places: hardware stores.
 So often, a beautiful brush, a perfectly proportioned bucket, an endless spool of chain, or a simple ball of twine has captured us.
 And, we’ve delighted in the regional differences of hardware stores – what one sees, needs and expects in Munich, Germany is different than what’s in stock in Athens, Georgia.
 We’re interested in how regional differences show up in these straightforward stores.

 The image roll to the left shows a bit of the progress.
-I'm making these boxes to hold specific items I found at the Grassy Creek Hardware store.
+I'm making these boxes to hold specific items I found at this Grassy Creek Hardware store.
 6 mini eyeglass fix-it kits.
 6 mini cans of WD-40.
 6 neon orange 4 in 1 tools, and 6 bundles of long stick matches.
 The boxes are made using laminated 2x4's that are carved, painted, and adorned with construction tape, screws/staples, zip ties, and rope.